sahays/translate-terminologies/README.md

 ### A quick walkthrough of the .csproj file

-dotnet-core.csproj file: required .NET libraries - these libraries will be auto-installed as part of the build process
+.csproj file: required .NET libraries - these libraries will be auto-installed as part of the build process

 ```
 <ItemGroup>